Dealing With Small Business Debt

 While some debt is good when you’re trying to build a business from the ground up, small businesses can often become overwhelmed by it.
-Too much debt and too many forms of debt (i.e. credit card debt, personal debts and business loans) will ultimately hinder the success of your business.
+Too much debt and too many forms of debt (i.e. credit card debt, personal debts, and business loans) will ultimately hinder the success of your business.

 How to Get Started

 Some initial debt is ok and a normal part of running a business but eventually you need to deal with it.
-If your business’s debt has become too overwhelming to deal with or you feel as though you need to rethink how it’s effecting your business then you should consider restructuring or consolidating your debt to make it more manageable (learn more about debt consolidation here).
+If your business’s debt has become too overwhelming to deal with or you feel as though you need to rethink how it’s affecting your business then you should consider restructuring or consolidating your debt to make it more manageable (learn more about debt consolidation here).

 When it comes to your business’s debt load, you need to consider a few things before you decide how to move forward.
 Follow these steps to help yourself better understand your business and how its debts are affecting its success.